 If you’re fond of a midday coffee break in order to rest your feet after some active sightseeing, then plan to pay about €1.50-2.50 for an espresso coffee

 e drink, depending on what you order.
 There is a great coffee culture in Slovenia (you can thank its proximity to both Italy and Austria for that) and it’s a great way to relax and people watch.

 If you want to sample some of Slovenia’s fantastic local wines, there are innumerable wine bars where you can opt to have a degustation of locally grown and produced reds, whites, and roses.

 Again, depending on the tier of wines you choose to try, this will likely cost only about €5-10.
 If you’re just after a glass of wine, a 100ml (which is the standard measurement in Slovenia) glass will cost about €2-5.

 If you’re after a cocktail rather than wine, then plan to spend between €5-8 depending on what it is that you order and where it is that you’re drinking.
 An Aperol Spritz at a streetside cafe will cost you a lot less than a craft cocktail in a fancy hotel bar.

 All in all, your average entertainment costs per person will vary widely on your habits.
 Expecting that you have one or two drinks per day, plan to spend something around €5-15 per day on entertainment in Slovenia.

 Average Prices in Slovenia

-Now that I’ve discussed in detail how much to expect when it comes to prices in Slovenia, here’s what you should plan to spend per person per day when travelling to the Central European nation.
+Now that I’ve discussed in detail how much to expect when it comes to prices, here’s what you should plan to spend per person per day when travelling to Slovenia.

 So is Slovenia expensive?
-In general, prices in Slovenia certainly aren’t as low as that of other Central European or Balkan nations, however, a trip to this beautiful country does not have to break the bank.
+In general, prices certainly aren’t as low as those of other Central European or Balkan nations, however, a trip to this beautiful country does not have to break the bank.